 For filing purposes, you are a "candidate" as long as you have an appointment of campaign treasurer on file.
 If you do not expect to accept any further campaign contributions or to make any further campaign expenditures, you may file a Final Report of contributions and expenditures.
 A Final Report terminates your appointment of campaign treasurer and relieves you of the obligation of filing further reports as a candidate.
 If you are an officeholder at the time of filing a Final Report, you may be required to file semiannual reports of contributions and expenditures as an officeholder.
-The only officeholders who are not required to file semiannual reports are officeholders who file locally, who do not have a campaign treasurer appointment on file, and who do not exceed \$940 in contributions or expenditures during the reporting period.
+The only officeholders who are not required to file semiannual reports are officeholders who file locally, who do not have a campaign treasurer appointment on file, and who do not exceed \$1.110 in contributions or expenditures during the reporting period.

-If you are not an officeholder at the time of filing a Final Report and if you have surplus funds or retain assets purchased with political funds, you will be required to file annual reports of Unexpended Contributions.
-(See instructions for Form C/OH-UC.)

-To file a Final Report, you must complete the "C/OH CAMPAIGN FINANCE REPORT" (Form C/OH), check the "final" box in section 9 on the Cover Sheet, and complete and attach the "C/OH REPORT: DESIGNATION OF FINAL REPORT" (Form C/OH- FR).
+You are required to file a report of unexpended contributions (using Form C/OH-UC) if all of the following apply to you: you are not a current officeholder, you have filed a final report, and you retain political contributions.
+Officeholders who leave office, no longer have a treasurer appointment on file, file a final report, and still retain political contributions will also owe this report.
+See Instructions for Form C/OH-UC for further information.
+To file a Final Report, you must complete the "C/OH CAMPAIGN FINANCE REPORT" (Form C/OH), check the "final" box in section 9 on the Cover Sheet, and complete and attach the "C/OH REPORT: DESIGNATION OF FINAL REPORT" (Form C/OH-FR).